Executive

 Some candidates, influenced by advice for mid-level positions, adopt an overly casual or conversational tone.
 At the executive level, this is a mistake.
 Your cover letter should be warm but authoritative, confident but not arrogant, personable but decidedly professional.
 The tone should match the gravitas of the role you're pursuing.

 Executive cover letters should never exceed one page.
-The ability to communicate strategic value concisely is itself an executive skill.
+The capacity to communicate strategic value concisely is itself an executive skill.
 If you can't articulate your most compelling qualifications in one page, it suggests a lack of strategic focus.
 Every word should earn its place, and brevity demonstrates confidence and respect for the reader's time.

 While professional templates provide an excellent foundation, customization is essential to ensure your cover letter resonates with specific organizations and roles.